mandeepairborne/samweb/content/_index.md

 - `archive`: Displays an archived message.
 - `trigger`: Displays a trigger warning message.
 - `disclaimer`: Displays a disclaimer message.
-- `toc`: Enables table of contents.
-Only first 2 levels of headings are listed.

 ### Blog post specific: